bbbradsmith/hatariB/README.md

     * *Soft/Hard Reset* - If you need a button to reset the machine.
     * *CPU Speed* - Switches between 8 MHz, 16 MHz, and 32 MHz CPU speeds.
     * *Toggle Status Bar* - A quick hide/reveal of the status bar, in case you like it hidden but still want to check it sometimes.
+    * *Joystick / Mouse Toggle* - Temporarily swaps stick/d-pad assigned to Joystick to Mouse, and vice versa.
+Also swaps the joystick fire button for mouse left.
     * *Key Space/Return/Up/Down...* - Any keyboard key can be assigned to a button.
 * File formats:
   * Floppy disk: ST, MSA, DIM, STX, IPF, CTR (can be inside ZIP or GZ)